apollographql/apollo/docs/source/resources/graphql-glossary.md

 `AddTodo` and `getHuman` are names for the mutation and query operation respectively.

 <h2 id="partial-query-caching">Partial query caching</h2>
 <p>A technique for caching inputs to GraphQL queries.
 This type of caching ensures that if the query is slightly different but with the same inputs, those inputs can simply be retrieved from the cache instead of fetching data again from the backend.
-It is implemented in Apollo Server 2 as Data Source caching.</p>
+It is implemented in Apollo Server 2 as [Data Source](https://www.apollographql.com/docs/apollo-server/features/data-sources.html) caching.</p>

 <h2 id="query">Query</h2>
 <p>A read-only fetch operation to request data from a GraphQL service.</p>

 <h2 id="query-colocation">Query colocation</h2>
-<p>A practice of placing a GraphQL query in the same location as the app component's view logic.</p>
+<p>A practice of placing a GraphQL query in the same location as the app component's view logic.
+Query co-location makes it easier to facilitate a smooth UI and chore of data retrieval.
+Jumping directly to the query and keeping the component in sync with its data dependencies is a bliss.</p>

 ```js
 const GET_DOG_PHOTO = gql`